 - Real estate ownership or other rights abroad

 Ethan will have to inform on the referred assets in case the whole value for all the assets included under each paragraph is over 50.000 euros.
-If this is the case, a form must be filed including only the assets and goods included under the group.
+If this is the case, you must fill a form with only the assets and goods included under the group.

 Although this form is merely informative and does not come with an obligation to pay, not filing this form or including wrong information can lead to serious penalties.

-Susan, in case she is treated as per the Beckham law, does not have the obligation to file the Informative Form on Goods and Assets Abroad.
+If the Beckham law applies to Susan, she will not have the obligation to file the Informative Form on Goods and Assets Abroad.
 (Click here for more information on 720FORM)

 However, she will have the obligation to file a Wealth tax declaration in case her assets in Spain surpass the 500.000 Euro threshold.